shem-opiyo/contoso-flask-python-ai-app/README.md

 # contoso-flask-python-ai-app
-This repository contains files from the Build real world applications with Python and flask poject that was facilitated by Bethany at technology House
+This repository contains files from the Build real world AI applications with Python and flask poject that was facilitated by Bethany at technology House